 New Exercise Equipment Trends?

 It is important to discuss the difference between exercise equipment trends and exercise equipment fads.
-Exercise equipment trends reveal the growing scope, intelligence, interactive capabilities, outcomes as a result of use, and sophistication of exercise equipment and accessories based on user needs, expectations, and measured outcomes.
+Exercise equipment trends reveal the growing scope, intelligence, interactive capabilities, outcomes as a result of the use, and sophistication of exercise equipment and accessories based on user needs, expectations, and measured outcomes.
 Alternatively, exercise equipment fads are defined by their short life in the marketplace.

 Innovation as a result of growing trends and needs in the marketplace gives incentive to fitness industry product and equipment manufacturers to discover, design, and refine exercise machines and experiences for users.
-It was once unimaginable to utilize technology focused exercise machines.
-Today, research and continued development in wearable fitness devices, touch screen enabled treadmills, bikes, and other cardio machines as well as strength training machines is common in the marketplace.
+It was once unimaginable to utilize technology-focused exercise machines.
+Today, research and continued development in wearable fitness devices, touch screen enabled treadmills, bikes, and other cardio machines, as well as strength training machines, is common in the marketplace.
 Additionally, app enabled interface and utility is standard in most new commercial exercise equipment.
 All of this technology integration isn’t simply sizzle.
 Integrated technology in most equipment in health clubs, fitness facilities, and personal training studios, actually increases user safety, ease of use, and productivity.
-Fitness outcomes are measured by actual physical results using technology to analyze metrics and establish guided workouts help exercisers workout effectively within less time and produce greater results from their efforts by design.
+Fitness outcomes are measured by actual physical results using technology to analyze metrics and establish guided workouts to help exercisers workout effectively within less time and produce greater results from their efforts by design.

 Included in technology upgrades to standard exercise equipment people are likely to find in commercial exercise facilities, a greater emphasis is now placed on the overall experience of exercisers.
 People do not simply exercise, they experience movements and exercise as a part of an overall experience that includes functional and design elements to attract and demand attention to their senses.
 Sight, hearing, touch, smell — and even taste, now enter into the experience of the average exerciser.
 People are attracted to what they find visually stimulating.
-A noise or music can cue, motivate, or de-motivate a person exercising.
+Noise or music can cue, motivate, or de-motivate a person exercising.
 The way an exercise equipment piece feels can affect the experience of exercise.
-Smell can repel or attract people to use certain types of exercise equipment and accessories, like mats.
-Finally, taste is an important factor in most exercise environments.
+A smell can repel or attract people to use certain types of exercise equipment and accessories, like mats.
+Finally, the taste is an important factor in most exercise environments.
 People enjoy healthy smoothies and foods freshly prepared after a workout, all adding to the experience and ecosystem of exercise.
 Of course, we could dig much deeper into all the human senses and how these senses either help or hurt experiences.
 This would take a really long time.
 So, in summation, exercise isn’t an unpleasant experience today.
 As you will see watching videos and visiting our pages outlining new types of exercise equipment, technology, and environments — exercise equipment has evolved from machine to ultimate experiences.

 Would like to learn more about our exercise equipment and fitness solutions?

-If you are looking hotels fitness solutions, exercise equipment for a university, multi-family property, hotel amenity, health club, gym or fitness studio, please contact us today.
+If you are looking for hotels fitness solutions, exercise equipment for a university, multi-family property, hotel amenity, health club, gym or fitness studio, please contact us today.

 After you contact us – don’t forget, we can support your facility, website, personal training, and group exercise programs.
 Yes, it’s free – always.
-Simply click on the blue triangle, above to the right, to register.